dmpop/tomodachi/Documentation/pages/004-assemble_and_install.md

     curl -sSL https://raw.githubusercontent.com/dmpop/tomodachi/main/scripts/install.sh | bash

-Once the installation is completed and the Raspberry Pi is rebooted, the LCD display should show the _Hey there :-)_ message.
+Once the installation is completed and the Raspberry Pi is rebooted, the LCD display should show the Tomodachi welcome message.

 # Basic usage